kumarnitesh2000/competitive-coding/readme.md

 Q 5) Least Common Ancestor for both given nodes in tree.

-Q 6) triplet whose sum is equal to the givne sum
+Q 6) triplet whose sum is equal to the givne sum .

+Q 7) Find the largest Area Under Histogram.
+     in x axis take 1 unit distance and the height of bar graphs are [6,1,4,3,4,1] Output is 9 .research more on question we have solution using stack Ds.
+O(n).

+Q 8) we have an array [1,2,5] represents the coin denotion (1 re , 2rs, 5rs) coin
+     find the unique combination to add them to make the sum equals to given sum . coins are infinite available. suppose 5 is sum
+     output: [
+                [1,1,1,1,1],
+                [2,2,1],
+                [5],
+                [1,2,1,1]
+              ]